Walbre/root-me-ctf-2022/Echos_Secure_flag_checker/readme.md

 testFlag(flag)
 ```

-Ok, bye reading the script, we can assume that the administrator of the website ran the program but forgot to close it by typing \<ENTER\>.
+Ok, by reading the script, we can assume that the administrator of the website ran the program but forgot to close it by typing \<ENTER\>.
 We can assume that he ran something like

 ```bash
 ./flagChecker -f flag
 ```

-So, what we exploit is the fact that the script is currently running.
+So, what we could exploit is the fact that the script is currently running.
 To do that, let's look into the local/remote file inclusion that we found earlier.

 To be more precise, let's firstly try if there really is a local file inclusion.
 To check that, the most efficient way is to test it on a file that exists in the directory for sure and we got one.
 Infact, `flagChecker.py`is in this directory.